AnujaKatkar/Text-Chat-Application/README.md

 The source code can be found in `sagarjit/src/sagarjit_assignment1.c`.
 The screenshot for each command can be found in the report named `PA1_report.pdf`.

 ## Collaborator:
-- Pushkaraj Joshi
+- Anuja Katkar
-- Sagar Thacker
+- Anup Thakkar